Sustainable Clothing Action Plan

 Worldwide chemical compliance

-Every year, 120 million trees are logged for fabrics including rayon, viscose, modal and other trademarked textiles.
-That number is projected to double by 2025 and many of those trees originate from the world’s ancient and endangered forests or controversial sources.
-Arcadia Group has joined forces with international not-for-profit environmental organisation, Canopy, making robust public commitments to eliminate ancient and endangered forest fibre from our clothing by 2017.
+Every year, 150 million trees are logged for fabrics including rayon, viscose, modal and other trademarked textiles.
+That number is projected to double by 2025 and many of those trees originate from the world’s most ancient and endangered forests or controversial sources.
+At a time when keeping carbon-rich forests standing is a key strategy in mitigating the growing impacts of climate change, we have joined forces with international not-for-profit environmental organisation Canopy to address this rapidly emerging threat to forest ecosystems.

 We are committed to sourcing viscose fabrics that are free of endangered forests and other controversial sources to supporting Canopy’s work to secure large-scale forest conservation and catalyse the next generation of fabrics.
 Any remaining tree fibre used shall be from non-ancient and endangered forests and FSC certified.